 The Rights of Prisoners: Overview

-- Disabled detainees may assert their rights under the Americans with Disabilities Act
+- Rights under the Americans with Disabilities Act (ADA) for disabled detainees

 - The right to receive adequate medical care, including mental health services

-- Freedom from racial segregation (unless it is deemed necessary to maintain security)
+- The right to be free from racial segregation unless segregation is deemed necessary to maintain security

-- Freedom from intentional deprivation of personal property
+- The right to be free from intentional deprivation of personal property

 Prison Litigation Reform Act

-Learn more about prisoners' rights by clicking on a link below.
+Learn more about prisoners' rights by clicking one of the links below.